-It so happened that Justice Prasad had at the same time, convened a meeting of the PCI to which few of the representatives of the journalists' unions and professional were attacked in bodies were called.
+It so happened that Justice Prasad had at the same time, convened a meeting of the PCI to which few of the representatives of the journalists' unions and professional bodies were called.
 The reason given for the move was supposedly, the ongoing reconstitution of the PCI.
 Eight professional bodies - including IFJ affiliates, the Indian Journalists' Union and the National Union of Journalists of India - wrote on the eve of the proposed meeting to the Prime Minister, urging that the reconstitution of the PCI be placed on hold since it was not in accordance with fair and democratic procedure.

 This was one among a series of rather questionable decisions with a bearing on the media regulatory framework, where efforts to bring a semblance of order to a scenario of rapid flux continue to flounder.
 Little in the official response seems to indicate a genuine urge to get the best of the new modes of information sharing and communication, while safeguarding against hazards such as fake news.
+A day had not passed since the Office of the Indian Prime Minister ordered that the 'fake news' circular issued by the Ministry of Information and Broadcasting be held in abeyance, before it announced the formation of a committee that will frame regulatory rules for news portals and media websites.

-A day had not passed since EIGHT PROFESSIONAL BODIES - INCLUDING IFJ AFFILIATES, THE INDIAN JOURNALISTS' UNION AND THE NATIONAL UNION OF JOURNALISTS OF INDIA - WROTE ON THE EVE OF THE PROPOSED MEETING TO THE PRIME MINISTER, URGING THAT THE RECONSTITUTION OF THE PCI BE PLACED ON HOLD SINCE IT WAS NOT IN ACCORDANCE WITH FAIR AND DEMOCRATIC PROCEDURE.
+EIGHT PROFESSIONAL BODIES - INCLUDING IFJ AFFILIATES, THE INDIAN JOURNALISTS' UNION AND THE NATIONAL UNION OF JOURNALISTS OF INDIA - WROTE ON THE EVE OF THE PROPOSED MEETING TO THE PRIME MINISTER, URGING THAT THE RECONSTITUTION OF THE PCI BE PLACED ON HOLD SINCE IT WAS NOT IN ACCORDANCE WITH FAIR AND DEMOCRATIC PROCEDURE.